quilime/organelle-monome/README.md

     ./build/bin/serialosc-device /dev/ttyUSB0
     # make a note of the portnumber

-Plug in your Monome and open monome-osc.pd.
-If port number differs, then update the pd patch with the correct port.
+## Install Test Patches

+Copy monome patches from the Patches dir in this repo to /usbdrive/Patches/

+For editing locally, edit Patches/Monome/main.pd

-# Option 2 (send/receive raw bytes with ComPort):
+# Optional: Send/rRceive raw bytes with ComPort

 ## Install [comport]